jenkinsci/insightappsec-plugin/README.md

 ## Usage

+### Freestyle Project
 The plugin may be used as a build step of a freestyle project.

 To enabled the plugin:
-- Navigate to your project and select `Configure`.

-- Scroll to the `Build` section.

-- Using the `Add build step` dropdown, select `Scan using InsightAppSec`.
+- Using the `Add build step` dropdown of a freestyle project, select `Scan using InsightAppSec`.

 You will then be presented with the plugin configuration pane.
 The configuration options are as follows: